Belmont County seeing possible slow down in COVID cases

 BELMONT COUNTY, OH.
 (WTRF) — Deputy Health Commissioner Rob Sproul says the County is seeing a slow down in the number of positive COVID 19 Cases.

-Sproul informed County Commissioners earlier today the the number of positive cases remains the same as yesterday.
+Sproul informed County Commissioners earlier today the number of positive cases remains the same as yesterday.

-Right now the County has seven-hundred and two positive cases with fifty isolated cases.
-That also includes six hundred, twenty three recovered and four people in the hospital.
+Right now the County has 702 cases with 50 isolated cases.
+That also includes 623 recovered and four people in the hospital.

 We have seen a nice slow down which has been great.
 We want to keep it that way.
-So again we have seen the slow down, gain we are also looking at getting back to school.
+So again we have seen the slowdown, gain we are also looking at getting back to school.
 The Governor has also opened up some more venues.
-So we will have to see how that effects the numbers.ROB SPROUL
+So we will have to see how that affects the numbers.ROB SPROUL

 DEPUTY HEALTH COMMISSIONER